 - Some wireless headphones are shipped with a built-in battery.To know whether your headphones have a removable or a built-in battery, check the specifications or operating instructions.
 Manuals are posted on your model support page.

 - Go to Parts and Accessories.

 The troubleshooting steps listed above should resolve your issue.
 If you have completed all of the steps including trying a different battery or if you want to replace the built-in battery of a wireless headphones, the headphones may need service.
-Begin the procedure to send your Sony product into a Sony facility to be repaired.
+Go to Product Repair.